 The type 02 allows Texas pawnbrokers the ability to take in and return to the person who holds the pawn ticket, firearms that they have loaned money on.

 The Texas C&R license allows individuals the ability to collect C&R firearms.
 These firearms must be manufactured 50 years prior to the current date, this does not include newly manufactured replica firearms.

-With a C&R license in TX you may purchase these collectable firearms and have them shipped directly to your home thus avoiding any Texas FFL transfer fees and background checks.
-Please note that avoiding the background checks and TX FFL transfer fees only apply to those firearms that fall within the category of C&R firearms.
+With a C&R license in TX you may purchase these collectable firearms and have them shipped directly to your home thus avoiding any FFL transfer fees and background checks.
+Please note that avoiding the background checks and FFL transfer fees only apply to those firearms that fall within the category of C&R firearms.

 You can not purchase modern day firearms with a C&R license in Texas.
 Further information on how to get a C&R license in Texas can be found at the link above.

 Manufacturer of Ammunition for Firearms

 The type 06 allows Texans to manufacture ammunition ( with the exception of armor piercing rounds) and sell to the general public.
 You do not need a 06 license if you reload as a hobby, however, you may not sell any ammunition you reload as a hobby to the general public without facing stiff fines and penalties including incarceration.

 Manufacturer of Firearms Other Than Destructive Devices